5 Easy Steps for Opening A Savings Account

 1. Checking or Savings Account?

+When considering opening a savings account, first thing is ti understand the difference.
 There are two generic types of bank accounts for you to choose from: a checking and a savings account.
 A checking account is appropriate for paying your bills, writing checks, and making debit card purchases.
 It’s your “everyday account.”
 However, a savings account is wise if you want to build an emergency fund or put money away for specific goals.

 So let’s say you want to put a down payment on a house in the coming years.
 A savings account is where you’ll start to save for this payment.
 The benefit of selecting a savings account over a checking account is that there is interest rates applied, earning you money while you leave your funds in that specific savings account.